Minor Repair Clause in Singapore Tenancy Agreements: What It Is and When It Applies

 Understanding the Minor Repair Clause in Tenancy Agreements

 When renting a property in Singapore, it is crucial to thoroughly understand the terms of your tenancy agreement.
-One clause that frequently causes confusion for both tenants and landlords is the Minor Repair Clause.
+One clause that frequently causes confusion for both tenants and landlords is the Minor Repair Clause (also called the minor repairs clause Singapore), which interacts with other terms like Problem‑Free Period and fair wear and tear Singapore.

 While it may seem straightforward on paper, misunderstandings often arise regarding what constitutes a minor repair, the amount the tenant must pay, and when the landlord remains responsible.